 As a condition of employment, Faculty at NSCC must complete a two-year (part-time) adult education program delivered by NSCC.
 This adult education program is a significant investment on the part of NSCC in the learning and development of new employees.
 To achieve regular status; all probationary, full or part-time Faculty of the College must successfully complete the program within their probationary period.
 Term full-time Faculty whose term appointment is twelve or more months are also required to participate in this program.

+NSCC offers a competitive compensation and comprehensive benefits package.
+As a learning-centred organization, we provide opportunities for every NSCC employee to be a life-long learner.
 Candidates selected for interviews will be expected to provide at least three recent, occupational references.
 The successful candidate will be expected to provide official transcripts to show proof of academic achievements.

 NSCC is committed to the full inclusion of all applicants.
 As part of this commitment, NSCC will ensure that applicants are provided reasonable accommodations, as required.
-If accommodation is needed to participate in the job application process, please contact David Meister, HR Generalist at [email protected] Our Employee Workplace Accommodation Policy can be found here.
+If accommodation is needed to participate in the job application process, please contact David Meister, HR Generalist at [email protected].
+Our Employee Workplace Accommodation Policy can be found here.